Compose in color

 Hello,

-I work with Krita but I can't find the equivalent of "Multiply" in this software compared to Photoshop.
+I’m working with Krita, but I can’t find the equivalent of the “blend mode” feature in this software compared to Photoshop.

 Chlo